DataDog/documentation/content/en/code_analysis/software_composition_analysis/setup.md

 ## Select where to run Software Composition Analysis scans
 ### Scan with Datadog-hosted scanning
 SCA scans can be run directly on Datadog's infrastructure.
-Get started in-app [here][1].
+To get started, navigate to the [**Code Analysis** page].

 ### Scan in CI pipelines
 SCA can be run in your CI pipelines using the [`datadog-ci` CLI][5].
 Configure your [Datadog API and application keys][3] and run SCA jobs in the respective CI provider.